-Uses of ammonia - manufacture of fertilizers, explosives, nitric acid, refrigerant gas (Chlorofluro carbon - and its suitable alternatives which are non-ozone depleting), cleansing agents, source of hydrogen. (ii) The catalytic oxidation of ammonia, as the source of nitric acid; (refer to Ostwald process) simple diagram for a catalytic oxidation of ammonia in the laboratory (with conditions and reactions only).
+Uses of ammonia- manufacture of fertilizers, explosives, nitric acid, refrigerants, cleansing agents, source of hydrogen.

+(ii) The catalytic oxidation of ammonia, as the source of nitric acid; (refer to Ostwald process) simple diagram for a catalytic oxidation of ammonia in the laboratory (with conditions and reactions only).